 If you decide that you can not part with your belongings, and would rather have them with you moving to a new country, you need to figure out how you are going to get them there.

-You should consult with at least 3 different moving companies experienced with international moves, and weigh your options carefully.
+You should consult with at least 3 different moving companies experienced with international moves, and weigh your options for long distance movers carefully.
 Price alone is not the only factor to consider.
 Also make sure to ask the following:

 - What insurance do they offer?
 What is and what is not covered?
 Ask to see their insurance copy documents.